The Foundation l Kendall l District Hall l Roxbury Innovation l StartHub.org l Volunteers l Board of Directors

-Alyssa Rubin – Alyssa is the Marketing Coordinator at District Hall.
+Alyssa Rubin – Alyssa is the Community Engagement Coordinator at District Hall.
 She will graduate from Northeastern University this May with a Bachelor’s degree in International Affairs, Political Science, and Social Entrepreneurship.
 She is passionate about the intersection of art, innovation, and social justice, and has been involved in local theater for many years.
 She also enjoys traveling, running (slowly), and writing poetry.

 Alessandra Brown – Alessandra is the Director at Roxbury Innovation Center.
 Originally from Boston, Alessandra has always been interested in the entrepreneurial spirit of the city.
 She previously worked for the Boston Public Schools and is passionate about creating opportunities for entrepreneurs to learn and grow.
 She is also working on starting a production company.
 Alessandra holds a Master’s Degree from California Institute of the Arts and a Bachelor’s Degree from Boston College.